tsturtz/taylorsturtz-dot-com-v2/src/pages/node-env-vars-in-webpack/index.md

 >> You can of course define [environment variables in Angular](https://theinfogrid.com/tech/developers/angular/environment-variables-angular/) but the process is a bit different than what is explained below.
 You can define [environment variables in Vue](https://cli.vuejs.org/guide/mode-and-env.html#using-env-variables-in-client-side-code) as well and even though Vue uses webpack -- it's very **frameworky** about how to do things.
 >
 > **You're are able to manage your server/deployment configuration.**
->> Whether you're building your app directly on the server or using a CI service such as [Travis CI](https://docs.travis-ci.com/), [Circle CI](https://circleci.com/docs/), or [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), you'll need to know how to set your environment variables per environment.
+>> Whether you're building your app directly on the server, or using a CI/CD service (such as [Netlify](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables), [Heroku](https://devcenter.heroku.com/articles/config-vars), [Travis CI](https://docs.travis-ci.com/), [Circle CI](https://circleci.com/docs/), or [GitLab](https://docs.gitlab.com/ee/ci/)), you'll need to know how to set your environment variables per environment.

 👍 Let's get into it..